The Glean CLI tool

 Maximum number of bytes per page--page-facts FACTS

-Maximum number of facts per page--recursive
+Maximum number of facts per page--expand

 Fetch nested facts (slower)--limit FACTS

-Maximum number of facts to query-o,--output FILE
+Maximum number of facts to query (default: no limit)-o,--output FILE

 Output the facts to a file--stats FILE

-glean restore
+glean restoreβ

 Restore a database from backup.